Project-LetsChat/LetsChat/CONTRIBUTING.md

 3. Install a code editor (if not installed)

 4. Start building and modifying LetsChat to suit your needs.

+### How to Contribute

+1. Fork the repository.
+2. Create a new branch for your changes:
+<code>git checkout -b my-new-feature</code>

+3. Make your modifications and commit your changes:
+<code>git commit -m "Add some feature"</code>

+4. Push to your branch:
+<code>git push origin my-new-feature</code>

+5. Submit a pull request.

 ## Contributor License Agreement (CLA)